datia/fiware/readme.md

 ## Installation

+The solution uses DOCKER to setup all the necessary software. **It is necessary to have the latest Docker engine for your operating system.**.
+More information at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).
-To install the required software, please consult the specific README, inside each folder.
-Start with the Consumer server.
+To install other required software, please consult the specific README, inside each folder.
+Begin with the Consumer server.
 The demo solution was tested on:
 - Ubuntu 18.04 LTS;
-- MacOS Big Sur;
+- MacOS Big Sur, MacOS Monterey, MacOS Ventura
-- MocOS Monterey.

 Other operating systems may require additional steps.